Easy Grilled Hawaiian Chicken Skewers

 Instructions

 • Pour ¾ of the marinade over the chicken and toss to coat well – reserve ¼ to baste when grilling.
-Marinate the chicken in the refrigerator for at least 15-20 minutes.
+Marinate the chicken in the refrigerator for at least 15-30 minutes to up to 8 hours.

 • Preheat the grill on high heat.

-• Spray the skewers with a little oil, then place onto the grill and cook for 10 to 15 minutes, or until cooked through, turning and basting with the reserved marinade to get nice and golden on all sides.
+• Spray the skewers with a little oil, then place them on the grill and cook for 10 to 15 minutes, or until cooked through, turning and basting with the reserved marinade to get nice and golden on all sides.

 • Garnish with fresh chopped cilantro, if desired, and serve.